andywer/webpack-blocks/packages/assets/README.md

 module.exports = createConfig([
   css(),
-  file('font'),                     // will copy font files and link to them url('image', { limit: 10000 })    // will load images up to 10KB as data URL
+  file('application/font'),                     // will copy font files and link to them url('image', { limit: 10000 })    // will load images up to 10KB as data URL
 ])
 ```